Sharan-G-S/AI-Multimodal-Test/README.md

-# Cognitive Multimodal AI Agent - Test
+# Cognitive Multimodal AI Agent

+> **A multimodal AI agent is an advanced artificial intelligence system that can process, understand, and generate information across multiple data types (modalities) simultaneously, like text, images, audio, and video, giving it a more human-like, holistic perception of the world to perform complex tasks, learn, and act autonomously.**

+---

 FastAPI backend providing multimodal analysis (text/image/audio/video) and vector memory.
 Uses mock models by default to run light-weight locally.